knee-cola/jest-mock-promise/README.md

 # What's this?
-This is yet another _synchronous_ implementation od JavaScript Promise.
+This is yet another _synchronous_ implementation od JavaScript Promise. *JestMockPromise* implements the same API as native JavaScript Promise, which added benefit that it can be resolved *"from outside"* (see the examples listed below).

-Although its originally created to make writing unit tests easier, it can also be used outside the unit testing context.
-In fact it doesn't even contain any unit-testing-specific features and apart from it's name it has nothing to do with _Jest_.

-### Why is it then called *jest-mock-promise*?
-Because it was originally written as a part of the [jest-mock-fetch](https://www.npmjs.com/package/jest-mock-fetch) project and still is it's integral part (as an external dependency).
-So it's name is a legacy of it's humble beginnings :)

-### Can it be used in unit testing?
-The answer is **Yes**!
-Since it's not married with Jest it can also be used with other JavaScript testing frameworks (i.e. Mocha, Jasmine).

 # What's in this document?